DATE APPROVED: June 25, 2021

 Public Health Programs

-The American Lung Association supports the creation and funding of a COPD program at the Centers for Disease Control and Prevention that includes the development of a national COPD action plan, increased surveillance and funding for state and local programs and public health interventions.
+The American Lung Association supports the creation and funding for COPD activities at the Centers for Disease Control and Prevention that includes the development of a national COPD action plan, increased surveillance and funding for state and local programs and public health interventions.

 The American Lung Association supports measures to achieve the goal of eliminating tuberculosis, including Multi-Drug Resistant TB and Extensive Drug Resistant TB.

-The American Lung Association supports the development and testing of plans and funding to prepare for an influenza pandemic.
+The American Lung Association supports sustained and robust investments in public health infrastructure, including the development and testing of plans and funding to prepare for respiratory pandemics.

 MARIJUANA AND LUNG HEALTH